torrust/torrust-website-v2/src/routes/blog/deploying-torrust-to-production.md

 ## Exposed services

-After finishing the instalaltion the main available services are:
+After finishing the installation the main available services are:

 - The Index: <http://index.torrust-demo.com/>
 - The HTTP Tracker: <https://tracker.torrust-demo.com/announce>